braucalderon/Database/database_objective.md

 BRANCHING USING IF-ELSE STATEMENTS
 <p align = "justify">
-A lot of if-else statements were used to update and get data from the database, using this concept was difficult because of the run-time performance level already affecting the program itself and ability to perform the task without getting locked out from the database.
-Few runtime performance were solved by using for loops and others by rearranging the structural layout of the code still using  if-else statements.</p>
+A lot of if-else statements were used to update and get data from the database, using this concept was difficult because of the run-time performance level already affecting the program itself, and the ability to perform the task without getting locked out from the database.
+Few runtime performance issues were solved by using for loops, and others by rearranging the structural layout of the code still using if-else statements.</p>